 All our food is freshly cooked and the crew tell us it is better than most.
 In Norway fresh line-caught arctic cod is often on the menu.

-Su prepares lunch and dinner, the crew takes it in turns to do the washing up and usually make the tea and coffee.
+Su prepares lunch and dinner.
+Our guest sailors, the crew, take it in turns to do the washing up and usually make the tea and coffee.
 We can cater for most diets but advance notice when you book is essential.
-Remember if you want to drink alcohol we don’t have a bar so everyone brings their own.
+Remember if you want to drink alcohol we don’t supply or sell alcohol so bring your own.
 There are usually options to buy some alcohol on the way if we are coastal sailing.

 Breakfast is usually on a free form/help yourself basis.
 Over the years we have worked out that most people don’t want a full formal cooked breakfast every morning although there are cooked breakfasts occasionally.
 Being able to slip up on deck for a quiet coffee in the morning if you want to is important.
 Often the crew gets together for porridge and toast etc but we leave it flexible.
 We have a full range of cereals, eggs, just about anything you can think of to put on toast, proper coffee, and various teas.

 While you are onboard Trinovante the ship is your home where you can relax and chill out.

 The crew berths on Trinovante are comfortable, and probably a bit bigger than you are used to if you’ve done a lot of yacht sailing.
 When you are onboard your berth is your sanctuary and unlike on many sailing boats no one has to sleep in the saloon.

 See The Ship for more photos of the boat down below and an accommodation plan

 SchoonerSail is absolutely not a boot camp but we do take our sail training seriously.